KevinDockx/HttpCacheHeaders/README.md

 ## IETagGenerator

 You can inject an IETagGenerator-implementing class to modify how ETags are generated (ETags are part of a ValidatorValue).
+Etags provided by the GenerateETag method accepting the *httpContext* are given priority over Etags generated from the GenerateETag method accepting *storeKey* and *responseBodycontent*.

+The default implementation (DefaultStrongETagGenerator) GenerateETag method that accepts a HttpConext checks the context's Items dictionary for the key `ETag` (e.g., `httpContext.Items["ETag"]`).
+If the key is available, the value is used as an Etag.
+This is useful if you want to use an Etag from your persistence layer (e.g., the _etag property of a CosmosDb document).
-The default implementation (DefaultStrongETagGenerator) generates strong Etags from the request key + response body (MD5 hjsh from combined bytes).
+The second GenerateETag method generates strong Etags from the request key + response body (MD5 hash from combined bytes).

 ```
 /// <summary>